 FAQ for ZUKOnnect Fellowships

-Q: “I am unsure if my country belongs to an African, Asian or Latin American country.
-Is there a list of countries you could me provide me with?”
+Q: “I am unsure if my country belongs to Africa, Asia or Latin America.
+Is there a list of countries you could provide me with?”

 A: “No. For the fellowship we have only broadly defined the geographical areas without linking it to political boarders.
 There is no list of (in)eligible countries”.